nacular/doodle/docs/keyboard.md

 ### Use the FocusManager to control focus

 The [`FocusManager`](https://github.com/pusolito/doodle/blob/master/Core/src/commonMain/kotlin/com/nectar/doodle/focus/FocusManager.kt#L9)
-is included in the `keyboardModule`.
+is included in the `KeyboardModule`.
 Just inject it into your app to begin managing the focus.

 ```kotlin
 class MyApp(display: Display, focusManager: FocusManager): Application {